About the International Nursing Informatics Congress

 On behalf of the organising committee, I would like to invite you to join your nursing and midwifery colleagues for the 15th international congress in nursing informatics.
 You will connect with global leaders in nursing informatics, learn about latest developments and trends in digital health and find out what’s happening within nursing workforces in the digital era.

 Be engaged as we talk about “Working together” – working with each other, with patients, and with systems and data.
-Whatever your involvement, as delegate, speaker or event partner, we are greatly looking forward to meeting you in Brisbane.
+Whatever your involvement, as delegate, speaker or event partner, we are greatly looking forward to meeting you at NI 2021.

 With warm regards,